Outstanding Doctoral Thesis Research in Beam Physics Award

 Serving a diverse and inclusive community of physicists worldwide is a primary goal for APS.
 Nominations of qualified women, members of underrepresented minority groups, and scientists from outside the United States are especially encouraged.

-The deadline for submission of nominations for the 2014 prize is March 15, 2014.
-Award to be presented at the 2015 IPAC'15 conference in Richland, VA.
+The deadline for submission of nominations for the 2015 is March 15, 2015.
+Award to be presented at the 2015 IPAC'15 conference, May 3-8, 2015 at the Greater Richmond Convention Center in Richmond, VA.

-Nominations should be submitted to the Chair of the 2014 Selection Committee:Eric Colby
+Nominations should be submitted electronically to the Chair of the 2015 Selection Committee:Dr James Rosenzweig

 In addition to the general requirements for award nominations see (http://www.aps.org/programs/honors/nomination.cfm), the documentation should include copies of the thesis, biographical sketch, nominating letter, additional letters of support, and a list of publications.